proditis/BugBounty-Journal/README.md

 ### Gitlab Pipelines
 The following pipelines were amassed during my tests and although only the `dns_enum.yml` pipeline has been used on an actual program, the others have been used only under controlled environments.

+_These are not optimized in any way, shape or form_

 **stage: information_gathering**
 * [amass enum](_pipelines/amass.yml)
 * [assetfinder](_pipelines/assetfinder.yml)